ChiSox rally for 6-4 win over Indians after getting Kimbrel - WHIZ News

 Chicago starter Lance Lynn labored through five innings, allowing three runs and seven hits while throwing 104 pitches.
 He struck out seven and walked one.

 Jose Ramírez had an RBI for Cleveland.
 J.C.
-Meijia allowed four runs on four hits and four walks in 4 1/3 innings.
+Mejia allowed four runs on four hits and four walks in 4 1/3 innings.

-Cleveland played its first game under interim manager DeMarlo Hale, who had been the team’s bench coach.
-Terry Francona stepped down on Thursday for the remainder of the season due to health reasons.
+Cleveland played its first game under Hale, the team’s bench coach.
+Terry Francona stepped down Thursday for the remainder of the season due to health reasons.

 The 62-year-old Francona entered the hospital Friday and will undergo left hip replacement surgery next week.
 He had been wearing a boot on his right foot all season after undergoing toe surgery for a staph infection in February.